-Prerequisite: CSIS 112 or CSIS 161 with a grade of C or higher and CSIS 170 with a grade of C or higher or concurrent enrollment.
+Prerequisite: CSIS 112 or CSIS 161 with a grade of C or better, and CSIS 170 with a grade of C or better (or concurrent enrollment).

-This course will introduce students to network and systems security by exploring vulnerabilities, threats, attacks, and countermeasures.
+This course will introduce to students to network and systems security by exploring vulnerabilities, threats, attacks, and countermeasures.
 Students will also learn fundamental security design principles and implementation techniques.
 This course maps to many of the objectives on the CompTIA Security+ certification exam.

-CSIS 180 Current Topics
+CSIS 180 CURRENT TOPICS

+1-4 credits.
+1-4 hours.
+(Lecture 1-4 HOURS.)
 Technical and applicational implications of innovations in hardware and software.
 Approval of instructor.